 There are also now hundreds of cloud based IoT services for aggregating data from devices.
 I found that ThinkSpeak was easy to setup and free for low volumes of data.
 Click the following graph to see the live version currently in use on my boat:

 Pretty cool huh?
 So let me show you how to create a basic boat monitor using the MKR1000 and ThingSpeak!
-If you are not yet comfortable with electronics or coding, I am also working on a kit which will do all this plus a lot more.
-Check back soon!

 - An Arduino MKR1000.